 Net cash position is reported as restricted when enabling legislation or creditors, grantors or laws or regulations of other governments have imposed limitations on its use.
+The amount restricted for other purposes represents amounts restricted for college scholarships for which the District has administrative involvement and for food service operations.
 The District applies restricted resources first when a disbursement is incurred for purposes for which both restricted and unrestricted cash are available.